-As a public utility, it is important for EWEB to be open and transparent with our customer-owners about how we are performing.
-We put together a Report to Customers looking back at the key events, accomplishments and challenges of 2017.Find Out More
+As a public utility, it is important EWEB check in with customers to see how we are performing.
+We invite you to share your feedback and opinions.Find Out More

 Whether it's ice or snow, windstorms ... or squirrels, you should know what to do when the power goes out.
 This video will walk you through the steps to take, and highlight our efforts to negotiate a truce with the Squirrel High Council.

 Eugene, OR 97402